oktawiuszr/apartment_prices/README.md

 # Key Findings

+## Average price over time
-## Average price of square meter for Warszawa, Lublin, Radom, Wrocław, and Kraków from September 2023 to June 2024
+Average price of square meter for Warszawa, Lublin, Radom, Wrocław, and Kraków from September 2023 to June 2024
 ### Rent

-Average rental prices range from appriximately 40 to 85 zł per square meter.
+Average rental prices range from appriximately 40 zł to 85 zł per square meter.
 Warsaw commands the highest rental rates, while Wrocław and Kraków follow with comparably similar prices.
 Radom remains the most affordable city for renters.
 Notably, Warsaw has shown a downward trend in rental prices.

 ### Purchase

-Puechase prices range from around 6,000 zł to over 18,000 zł per square meter.
+Purchase prices range from around 6,000 zł to over 18,000 zł per square meter.
 The highest property pries are consistenly found in Warsaw, followed by Kraków, Wroclaw, Lublin, and Radom.
 Across all cities, a steady upward trend in purchase prices has been observed over time.
 ![alt text](plots/purchase_average_price_vs_period.png)